 There is one alternative to maximise the impact of every voter.
 Some Ward Platforms might choose to collaborate with other Ward Platforms across the city to form a federation.

-However, this creates a whole new set of problems including the need for a much larger central administration in the federation to manage the nomination of a central list.
+However, this creates a whole new set of problems, including the need for a much larger central administration in the federation to manage the nomination of a central list.
 The centralising of power and decision making would inevitably lead to hierarchies and undermine the self-organising spirit and independence of Ward Platforms.
 It would also require central fundraising which would inevitably lead to contestation and factionalism.
-Pretty soon the federation would start behaving much like a political party.
+The danger here would be that the federation would start behaving much like a political party.

 It would be most effective to register all of the Ward Candidates on the PR list.
 This would mean that Ward Platforms could focus on one campaign to secure the vote for their candidate.
 Depending on how the Ward Platform performs in the election, the federation can adjust their place on the PR list.

-The IEC determines which voting districts and wards constitute what proportion of the PR vote and a PR seat is allocated in the subcouncil where the minimum quota is reached in that subcouncil.
-In the 2016 elections this was around 11,000 votes in the first round.
-That is easier to secure across a subcouncil or citywide than it is in a single ward.
+The IEC determines which voting districts and wards consti- tute what proportion of the PR vote and a PR seat is allocated in the subcouncil where the minimum quota is reached in that subcouncil.
+It is easier to secure across a subcouncil or citywide than it is in a single ward.

 All Ward Platforms in the federation would need to work out a fair and transparent mechanism for allocating any seats that may be won in the PR election.
 For example, a federation could agree that: